kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 ---
 title: The Myth of the "Large Ecosystem" — Kora Framework
+date: 2026-09-07
 description: Why a large community and abundant Stack Overflow answers are not framework features, and what actually matters when evaluating a backend framework like the Kora Framework.
 search:
   exclude: true
 ---

-# The Myth of the “Large Ecosystem”: Why Stack Overflow Is Not a Framework Feature
+# The Myth of the “Large Ecosystem”: Why Stack Overflow Is Not a Framework Feature { #myth-of-large-ecosystem }

+**September 7, 2026**

 The phrase "small ecosystem" sounds devastating when attached to a backend framework.